Engee documentation

 Vectorization

 The code generator supports vector data types in models, including vectors and matrices.
-For vector operations, standard for loops are generated in the code without calling specific BLAS or LAPACK functions.
+Standard loops are generated in the code for vector operations. for without calling specific BLAS or LAPACK functions.

 Complex numbers

 The code generator supports complex data types in models.
-For complex types, types from the standard header file <complex.h> are used.
+For complex types, the types from the standard header file are used. <complex.h>.

 Multi-frequency models

 Engee models can be multi-frequency, that is, they contain several different sampling rates.
-Applying blocks Rate Transition By setting the Sample Time parameter of blocks and subsystems, the user can control which calculation step blocks or groups of blocks work with.
+Applying blocks Rate Transition, as well as by setting the parameter Sample Time blocks and subsystems, the user can control which calculation step blocks or groups of blocks work with.

 The Engee code generator supports code generation for multi-frequency models.
 To do this, the blocks are grouped by frequency, and the user can control how these different frequencies are represented in the generated code.

 Customization Multirate code generation allows you to control the mode of operation of the generated code for a multi-frequency model.
-The "single-task" code allows you to generate a single "step" function for the model.
-The "multitasking" code allows you to generate several "step" functions for the model, each of which corresponds to a specific sampling rate in the model.
+The "single-tasking" code allows you to generate a single function step for the model.
+The "multitasking" code allows you to generate multiple functions. step for the model, each of which corresponds to a specific sampling rate in the model.

 multirate model setting en